Children’s Board

 — Children's Board Member (New City Primary School)

-Later that term, Ricebox Studio visited each school to record sounds for the table and collect ideas about what it would sound and look like.
-It was important that the finished artwork matched the children’s suggested theme.
-In the end, the artwork was named ‘The Sound Hive,’ and it explores what’s good and bad for our environment by following the path of a bee.
+The Ricebox Studio team visited each school to record sounds for the table with the children and collect ideas about what the table could look like.
+The table celebrated the theme the children chose, and features their drawings and voices.
+In the end, the artwork was named ‘The Sound Hive,’ as it explores what’s good and bad for our environment by following the path of a bee.
+Learn more about The Sound Hive and Ricebox Studio here.

-The Sound Hive was launched at Beckton Globe Library in April 2025, and over 100 people came to see it!
-The Sound Hive then went ’on tour’, visiting places like Newham Citizens Science Fair and libraries throughout Newham.
+The Sound Hive was launched at Beckton Globe Library in April 2025, and over 100 people came to the launch event.
+Since then, the Sound Hive has been ‘on tour’ to Newham Citizens Science Fair, various primary schools and almost all libraries throughout Newham.

 Photography by Ilyas Ayub